NREL/ReEDS-2.0/README.md

 <a name="Hardware"></a>
 ## What computer hardware is necessary to run ReEDS?

-NREL uses Windows servers to execute the ReEDS model.
+NLR uses Windows servers to execute the ReEDS model.
 These servers have Intel(R) Xeon(R) CPUs at 2-2.4GHz and 10-14 cores with 160-320GB of RAM.
 These servers can execute multiple ReEDS cases in parallel.

 [Table 5](#Tab5) summarizes RAM usage and total clock time necessary to execute the default ReEDS configuration for the three different solve structures (sequential, window, and intertemporal) using one of these servers.

 <a name="Tab5"></a>
 *Table 5.
-Ballpark RAM usage and clock time for select model configurations executed on NREL servers.*
+Ballpark RAM usage and clock time for select model configurations executed on NLR servers.*

 | Solve Structure | Solve Steps | Approximate LP size <br> per instance (after presolve) | Threads | RAM(GB per instance) | Total Clock Time (minutes) |
 | --- | --- | --- | --- | --- | --- |